linnykoleh/Spring/Notes.md

 ### DispatcherServlet

 - The Spring Reference says:
  **"In the Web MVC framework, each `DispatcherServlet` has its own `WebApplicationContext`, which inherits all the beans already defined in the root `WebApplicationContext`.
  These inherited beans can be overridden in the servlet-specific scope, and you can define new scope-specific beans local to a given Servlet instance."**
 - The Spring Reference also says:
 **"The `WebApplicationContext` is an extension of the plain `ApplicationContext` that has some extra features necessary for web applications.
  It differs from a normal `ApplicationContext` in that it is capable of resolving themes, and that it knows which Servlet it is associated with (by having a link to the ServletContext)**
 - The central piece of Spring Web MVC is the `DispatcherServlet` class, which is the entry point for every Spring Web application.
 - The `DispatcherServlet` converts HTTP requests into commands for controller components and manages rendered data as well.
 - In a Spring Web application, all HTTP requests first reach the `DispatcherServlet`
 - The `DispatcherServlet` must be defined in `web.xml` when the application is configured using the old-style XML configuration
 - The `DispatcherServlet` must be defined in `web.xml` when the application is configured using the old-style XML configuration.
 - When using a configuration without `web.xml`, a configuration class that extends `AbstractDispatcherServletInitializer` or `AbstractAnnotationConfigDispatcherServletInitializer` must be declared
 - Defined by `WebApplicationInitializer` or `web.xml`
 - Creates separate “servlet” application context
+- Receives requests and delegates them to registered handlers.
 - Spring MVC has a JSP tag library that enables data binding and themes.
+- The `DispatcherServlet` is not instantiated via an application context.
+It is instantiated before any application context is created.

 ![alt text](images/handout/Screenshot_56.png "Screenshot_56")

+- **Model** - The model holds the current data and business logic of the application.
+- **View** - The view is responsible for presenting the data of the application to the user.
+The user interacts with the view.
+- **Controller** - Controllers acts as a mediator between the model and the view accepting requests from the view, issuing commands to the model to manipulate the data of the application and finally interacts with the view to render the result.

 The `DispatcherServlet` creates a separate **servlet application context** containing all specific web beans (controller, views, view resolvers).
 This context is also called the web context or the `DispatcherServletContext`.